vsariola/crackle-tracker/README.md

 The tracker supports 4 channels.
 Instrument settings are per channel.
 The sound is controlled by the values in the "Instrs" table.

-Each channel has its orderlist which tells the general structure of the
+Each channel has its order list which tells the general structure of the
 song: which patterns appear in which order.

 The patterns are edited by semitone values, in base 36 (0-9A-Z). "-"